The South Carolina Beach That Should Top Your Spring Go List

 And the gardens are pure magic in spring, when the foxglove, heliotrope, snapdragon, daffodils, azaleas and dogwoods are in bloom (among so many others).
 But spring 2020 is bringing a double-dose of magic, thanks to Bruce Munro's Southern Light.

-Among the most notable: his largest-ever fibre optic firefly installation along the centuries-old, moss-draped Live Oak Allée; the 1448 illuminated bees he's installed in the old bell tower; and the chorus of frogs (complete with 2000 illuminated eyes) that will serenade you in alto, soprano and tenor frog song from the wild swampland next to the gardens.
+Among the most notable: his largest-ever fiber optic firefly installation along the centuries-old, moss-draped Live Oak Allée; the 1448 illuminated bees he's installed in the old bell tower; and the chorus of frogs (complete with 2000 illuminated eyes) that will serenade you in alto, soprano and tenor frog song from the wild swampland next to the gardens.

 Also worth catching at Brookgreen this spring: the Gullah Geechee Program series (a look at the unique southeastern coastal community that retains strong cultural ties to Africa); the Earth Day Family Festival Party for the Planet (think music, crafts and other kid-friendly garden activities) and Fireflies in Congaree National Park (a Brookgreen-sponsored outing to this annual gathering, when fireflies find mates through synchronized flashing).